CPF at 55 Singapore 2026: Withdrawal and CPF LIFE Payouts

 What Actually Happens to Your CPF at 55

-When you turn 55, CPF does three things automatically:
+When you turn 55, CPF does three things automatically, all on the same day:

 1. Your Special Account closes

 From January 2025, the SA closes on your 55th birthday.
 Your SA balance transfers to your Retirement Account.
-This is not optional.
+This is not optional, and there is no longer any way to opt out by parking SA funds in CPFIS investments — those are redeemed too.

 2. Your Retirement Account is created